-A leasing team’s chief objective is to work with property owners to help them find, secure and keep dependable tenants in their buildings.
-These tenants should preferably be signed at or above market rental rates to ensure that your property continues to be a strong investment.
+A leasing team’s chief objective is to work with property owners to help them find, secure, and keep dependable tenants in their buildings.
+These tenants should preferably be signed at or above market rental rates to ensure that your property continues to be a strong commercial real estate investment.
 The efficiency of the leasing team in achieving these goals is a consequential factor in a property and property owner’s ultimate success.

 Because of this, it is vital to build an effective and trustworthy leasing team to navigate the increasingly complex property market.

 So how can you tell if your leasing team is effective or if it’s in need of an overhaul?
 We’ve compiled a list of five telltale signs that you should consider hiring a new leasing team.

 1. Your Team Lacks Rapport with Tenants

 In addition to helping property owners find viable tenants, the leasing team is often the face of the ownership visible to the tenants.
 The leasing broker will lead potential tenants on property tours, engage in lease negotiations, and may also be the main point of contact alongside the property manager for a tenant in the building.
 Due to the nature of this role, the ability to effectively communicate and establish a level of trust with tenants is key.